emreberge/short-urls/README.md

 Resolve requirements

     sudo pip install -r requirements.txt

+Set the `DATABASE_URL` environment variable to point to your PostgreSQL server:

+    export DATABASE_URL=postgres://<user_name>@localhost/ShortUrls

+Set the `SECRET_KEY` environment variable.
+This is used to hide the internal id structure from the external one.

+    export SECRET_KEY=my-super-secret-key

 Create the tables

     python manage.py create_all

-Set the `DATABASE_URL` environment variable to point to your PostgreSQL server:

-    export DATABASE_URL=postgres://<user_name>@localhost/ShortUrls

 Run tests (tests are run with a in memory database)